 Follow the guidance contained in TR 24772-1 clause 6.41.5.

-Use composition and interfaces as an alternative to inheritance
+Use composition as an alternative to inheritance

+Use interfaces when multiple inheritance is required.

-Keep the inheritance graph as shallow as possible to make following the control flow of the program easier and more straightforward
+Keep the inheritance graph as shallow as possible to simplify the review of inheritance relationships and method overridings.

 6.42 Violations of the Liskov substitution principle or the contract model [BLP]

 6.42.1 Applicability to language

+The vulnerabilities documented in TR 24772-1 clause 6.42 apply to Java.
 Since Java supports inheritance, users should abide by the Liskov substitution principle.
-As such, Java developers should be wary of having to add a restriction to an overridden method.
-If that restriction doesn’t exist in the base class, the Liskov Substitution Principle has likely been violated.
+As such, Java developers should be wary of having to add a restriction on parameters to an overridden method.
+If that restriction does not exist in the base class, the Liskov Substitution Principle is violated.

+Precondition and postcondition checks are not supported in Java, but assertions can be used to implement them.

 6.42.2 Guidance to language users

-Follow the guidance contained in TR 24772-1 clause 6.41.5.
+Follow the guidance contained in TR 24772-1 clause 6.42.5.

+Use assertions to implement precondition and postcondition checks.

 6.43 Redispatching [PPH]